Charontis/project-yanfei/README.md

 - `y!weapon-list [rarity]`: Lists all the available weapons.
   - This command supports filtering by rarity.
 Example: `y!weapon-list 5` to show all the 5★ weapons.

-### Profile
-- This category has been temporarily disabled from July 20th to 27th.

 ### Miscellaneous
 - `y!help [command]`: Shows the help menu/specific command usage, aliases and description.
    - If nothing is provided.
 Shows the help menu instead.